cognitedata/cognite-sdk-js/guides/monorepo.md

 In the rare event you open up the generated `codeSnippets/` folder manually, you can also there use Go To Definition thanks to different `tsconfig.json` and `tsconfig.build.json` files.

-## Versioning
+## Versioning and releasing
+We use semantic versioning, with version numbers bumped by CI/CD.
 Commits need to follow [proper commit messages](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines).
+Changes are released once they are pushed to the main branch.
-Once they are merged, CI uses the script `scripts/versionAndPush.sh`, which uses `lerna version`.
+CI uses the script `scripts/versionAndPush.sh`, which uses `lerna version`.

+### About Lerna version
-This will individually update versions of packages based on the commit messages affecting each package.
+Our setup has lerna individually update versions of packages based on the messages of commits affecting each package.
-References between packages are also updated.
-A list of changes are commited to `CHANGELOG.md` in each package.
-After bumping versions, the new packages are uploaded to npm using `lerna release`.
+It will also document the changes to each package's `CHANGELOG.md`.
+You can make the changelog clearer by specifying scope in commit messages, like `feat(assets):`

+If no changes were made in a package, or the commits only affect files ignored by `lerna version` (see lerna.json), the package will not be updated.

+ - All commits, even `docs:` or `test:` will cause a PATCH bump if they change files not ignored by lerna.
+ - Commits that start with `fix:` will bump PATCH, and will be displayed in the changelog under `Bug Fixes`.
+ - Commits that start with `feat:` will cause a bump to the MINOR version, and show as `Features`
+ - Commits with `feat!:`, `fix!:` etc. or with a `BREAKING CHANGE:` footer will cause a MAJOR version bump.

+**Note:** The `BREAKING CHANGE:` footer is parsed very precisely, you are encouraged to use `!` in the header.

+If multiple commits are made, the most significant bump is made.
+References between packages are also updated, so even if a package has no commits, its PATCH can still be bumped to reference the latest versions of bumped dependecies.

+After bumping versions, a commit is made with updates to `package.json`-files and `CHANGELOG.md` files.

 ## Adding new packages
 To add a new package, copy whatever is needed from another package, and give it a unique name in `package.json`.